thilgamani/MyProfileRepo/README.md

 ---

 ## 🚀 About Me
-- 🎓 3rd Year B.E.
+- 🎓 final Year B.E.
 ECE Student at **Sri Sairam Institute of Technology**
 - 🔭 Interested in **IoT, Machine Learning, Web Development, and Embedded Systems**
 - 🛠️ Worked on **Agricultural Rover for Wheat Disease Detection** and various IoT projects
 - 📚 Passionate about solving coding problems and exploring new technologies